 You’ve read the light overview of Pirate Jam and are excited to join in the fun.
-Before signing up take a moment to read a more detailed description of what to expect from 10 days of life aboard a sailboat.
+Before signing up, take a moment to read a more detailed description of what to expect from a 10 day game jam in Thailand aboard a fleet of sailboats.

 Where are we going?